GoogleCloudPlatform/firebase-extensions/firestore-semantic-search/PREINSTALL.md

 - [Visit this page](https://console.cloud.google.com/iam-admin/audit?cloudshell=false) and ensure that you have selected the project you’d like to install this extension in, using the project picker.
 - Filter for “Vertex AI API” and click on the checkbox next to it.
 A new panel should appear on the right side of the page.
 - On the new panel, click on the checkboxes next to “Data Read” and “Data Write”, and click Save.

-### PaLM API access (optional)

-If you would like to use the PaLM embeddings model, you will first need to apply for access to the PaLM API via this [waitlist](https://makersuite.google.com/waitlist).

-Once you have access, please [enable the Generative Language API in your Google Cloud Project](https://console.cloud.google.com/apis/library/generativelanguage.googleapis.com) before installing this extension.

 ### Cloud Firestore and Cloud Storage setup